Steve Buster Johnson - Author Profile

 After completing an HND in Electronics at Southampton (UK) and a BA in Mathematics through the Open University (London), I embarked on a forty year career in corporate infrastructure project management that took me to many countries, working for numerous organisations in both the public and private sector.
 I then decided to take 'time out' in order to fulfil a lifelong ambition of writing a factual novel about the Royal Flying Corps squadron in which my grandfather served during WW1.

-In response to reader feedback, I wrote a fictional murder / mystery story set in France during WW1, with the title, Seven Days in April.
+In response to reader feedback, my second book was a fictional murder / mystery story set in France during WW1, with the title, Seven Days in April.
 It tells the story of a Royal Air Force pilot who is involved in a suspicious death and is asked to investigate the mystery discretely for the sake of squadron morale, using his skills as an ex-detective.

 A recent project was A Man of Many Letters, an ADHD self help guide (including ODD and OCD).
-In looking at what is currently available on the market, my book is arguably the first genuine self-help guide for sufferers (young and old alike) as it offers advice on living and winning with these conditions without having to resort to long-term counselling and / or medication.
+In looking at what is currently available on the market, my book is arguably the first genuine self-help guide for sufferers (young and old alike) as it offers advice on living and winning with these conditions without having to resort to any form of medication.